View this page as a printable PDF here: Climate at a Glance Crop Production

 Key Takeaways:

-• As our planet gradually warms, global crop yields and crop yields across the planet are setting new records almost every year.
+• As our planet has slightly warmed, global crop yields and production set new records almost every year.

 • U.S. crop yields continue to grow, setting new records nearly every year.

-• Longer growing seasons, higher temperatures, and more atmospheric carbon dioxide are creating ideal crop conditions.
+• Longer growing seasons, more atmospheric carbon dioxide, and better rainfall are creating ideal crop conditions.

 Short Summary:

-As global climate modestly warms, U.S. and global crop yields are setting new records almost every year.1 The same is true for nearly all other nations, too.
+As global climate modestly warms, U.S. and global crop yields are setting new records almost every year.
 Thanks in large part to longer growing seasons, fewer frost events, more precipitation, and the fertilization effect of atmospheric carbon dioxide, farmers are producing more food on less land, allowing them to feed a growing global population.

-Global warming lengthens growing seasons, reduces frost events, and makes more land conducive for crop production.
-Global soil moisture has maintained pace or modestly improved as global temperatures have risen modestly, with greater oceanic evaporation leading to more global precipitation, especially during summer and fall crop seasons.6
+Global warming lengthens growing seasons, reduces frost events, and makes more land conducive to crop production.
+Global soil moisture has maintained pace or modestly improved as global temperatures have risen modestly, with greater oceanic evaporation leading to more global precipitation, especially during summer and fall crop seasons.6,7

 References: